The First Amendment

 There are some exceptions to this rule.
-Private universities that accept government funding or which otherwise engages with government closely may be required to adhere to the First Amendment more closely.
+Private colleges and universities that accept government funding or which otherwise engage with government closely may be required to adhere to the First Amendment more closely.
 State governments may also pass statutes requiring private universities to respect free speech rights as a matter of state law, even when the US Constitution imposes no such requirement.
 For example, California law applies First Amendment protections to both public and private universities.
 Congress also has the power to propose and pass federal laws which would require private universities, by statute, to adhere to various free speech guidelines.

-In an effort to balance the educational value of free speech against the value of providing a safe and supportive community for all students, some universities have considered or adopted policies that regulate or prohibit speech deemed hateful or offensive.
-Public universities, however, must be sure that their policies do not contravene the First Amendment.
+In an effort to balance the educational value of free speech against the value of providing a safe and supportive community for all students, some colleges and universities have considered or adopted policies that regulate or prohibit speech deemed hateful or offensive.
+Public institutions, however, must be sure that their policies do not contravene the First Amendment.
 Some policies promulgated by public universities have been found unconstitutional, particularly related to university regulation of offensive speech, bias reporting, and other expressive speech.
 To learn more about how to evaluate these policies at public universities, see FIRE’s “Correcting Common Mistakes in Campus Speech Policies.”

 Private universities are able to impose even greater restrictions as long as they do so within the bounds of their legal obligations to members of the campus community.
 Private universities should also ensure that their policies allow the campus to remain open to a broad range of diverse ideas and perspectives.
 Students seeking to understand the parameters of conduct on campus should consider both relevant law and university policies.